Ben 10: Race Against Time: Production

-Ben 10: Race Against Time featured CGI effects and characters, including four of the aliens from the TV series: Diamondhead, Grey Matter, Heatblast, and Wildmutt.
+Ben 10: Race Against Time featured CGI effects and characters, including four of the aliens from the TV series: Diamondhead, Grey Matter, Heatblast and Wildmutt.
 Winter stated at the 2007 upfront presentation that he wanted Ben 10: Race Against Time "to look like X-Men," an epic adventure that is "more cinematic than cartoony" and appeal to all ages.
 Winter also promised the film will feature "no Jar Jar."
 In a behind-the-scenes video played on Cartoon Network's video service, Winter describes the film as "everything you've ever seen in Ben 10 come to life."
 It was filmed using Panavision Remote Systems.

 Reception

-The film received generally positive reviews from critics, but was panned by audiences.
+The film received generally positive reviews from critics, although reception from fans was less positive.
 Brian Lowry of Variety called the film "breezy, brisk, and surprisingly fun", and complimented the film's "clever casting".
 Emily Ashby of Common Sense Media awarded the film 3 out of 5 stars, whilst David Cornelius of DVD Talk called the film "thrilling" and "energetic".